ivanfatto/ivanfatto/README.md

 ## Hi there 👋

-🌱 I’m currently a Master Physics student at University of Trento 📫 How to reach me: ivan.fattori@studenti.unitn.it
+🌱 I’m currently a Master's Physics student at the University of Trento

+📫 How to reach me: [ivan.fattori@studenti.unitn.it](mailto:ivan.fattori@studenti.unitn.it)

 <!--
 **ivanfatto/ivanfatto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.